smikhalevski/roqueform/README.md

 ]);
 ```

-The type of the field value is inferred from the provided shape, so the field value is statically checked.
+The type of the field value is inferred from the provided schema, so the field value is statically checked.

 When you call the
 [`Field.validate`](https://smikhalevski.github.io/roqueform/interfaces/plugin_validation.ValidationMixin.html#validate)